 Fortunately, there is: after-school programs.
 Research shows that youth participating in comprehensive positive youth development programs demonstrate increased positive development including better school performance, more pro-social behavior, enhanced life satisfaction and/or a reduction of negative outcomes in these same areas such as less peer rejection, school failure, aggression, or drug use.
 We can empower students by giving them opportunities to express themselves in a structured setting outside the classroom, but a problem still remains: under-resourced communities do not have the ability to sustain effective comprehensive programs.
 Afterschool Alliance reports that 19.4 million families would choose after-school programs if they were available within their school district.
 If there is one lesson to be learned from extracurricular activities, it is that we can only succeed by working together.

-The ACE Project offers free after-school programs to address this need for under-resourced communities in Chicago and Baltimore.
-Approximately 200 students attending under-performing elementary schools participate each year between the two cities, and we recruit coaches and mentors from the school community to enhance local trust and leadership.
+The ACE Project offers free after-school programs to address this need for underserved communities in Chicago, Baltimore, and Detroit.
+Approximately 300 students attending under-performing elementary schools participate each year between the three cities, and we recruit coaches and mentors from the school community to enhance local trust and leadership.
 To boost connection, caring/compassion, character, confidence, and competence in youth, we provide the following opportunities within school, after-school, or summer camp settings:

 Junior Tennis Camps